Friday, June 6, 2025

 and nincompooposity, leaving the question of what happens

-to human life on Earth if the dairy cows become cranky
+to human life on Earth if dairy cows become annoyed

-open to scrutiny, rumor and increasing fears of extinction.
+open to scrutiny, rumor and increasing fears of human extinction.

 No comments: